nrollr/Bookmarks/README.md

   - Files `connect.php` and `functions.php` in the include/ directory,
   - File `db_list.php`

 - The structure of the database (eg. “Bookmarks” ) can be found in the database/ directory.
 Import the `database.sql` file to create the required table.
 Contains several example bookmarks to get you started.

 ### Functionality:

-There are three pages you can
+There are three pages you can use to manage the bookmarks:

+- [http://localhost/db_list.php](http://localhost/db_list.php) - `db_list.php` : Provides a basic interface to **list** bookmarks stored in the database.
+An item with a folder icon represent directory (click to expand/collapse), while an item with a file icon represents a bookmark (click the text to open the URL).
+- [http://localhost/db_add.php](http://localhost/db_add.php) - `db_add.php` : Provides a basic interface to **add** bookmarks and/or folders to the database.
+- [http://localhost/db_edit.php](http://localhost/db_edit.php) - `db_edit.php` : Provides a basic interface to **edit** bookmarks stored in the database (active update mode by clicking on the file -icon next to the URL)